 The Oeko Tex certification comes in four product classes, which differ in the amount of residual chemicals that are allowed to be present.

-Our manufacturers in Germany decided to certify all its down comforters, pillows and duvet covers in accordance with the strictest requirements for Class I.
+Our manufacturer in Germany decided to certify all its down comforters, pillows and duvet covers in accordance with the strictest requirements for Class I.

 The Class I standard specifies very low limit values for, among other things: